Future APIs / useControl

 Progressive enhancement

-If you care about supporting form submissions before JavaScript loads, set defaultValue, defaultChecked, or value directly on the base input.
-This ensures correct values are included in the form submission.
-Otherwise, useControl will handle it once the app is hydrated.
+If you care about supporting form submissions before JavaScript loads, set defaultValue, defaultChecked, or value directly on the base control.

 // Input